outerbounds/metaflow-card-notebook/README.md

 (cd tests && python nbflow.py card view end)
 ```

 By default, the cell inputs are hidden when the card is rendered.
-For learning purposes it can be useful to render the card with the inputs to validate how card is executed.
+For learning purposes, it can be useful to render the card with the inputs to validate how the card is executed.
 You can do this by setting the `exclude_nb_input` parameter to `False` that was defined in the flow:

 ```bash
 (cd tests && python nbflow.py run --exclude_nb_input=False && python nbflow.py card view end)